trombone/euphonium: BM, New England Conservatory.

 The vast and diverse world of the New York freelance scene beckoned and Rick made the rounds of Broadway pit bands, the jingle recording scene, performing, recording or touring with the likes of Louie Bellson, Engelbert, The Band of America, Bill Watrous, Chuck Mangione, Joni Mitchell and Gerry Mulligan.
 He reconnected with his former mentor, John Swallow, and began the path to which he presently adheres, that of a New York freelance classical musician.
 Rick is the principal trombonist of the New York City Ballet Orchestra, American Composers Orchestra, and the Westchester (NY) Philharmonic, performs with the Brooklyn Philharmonic, The New York City Opera, the New York Pops (among others), and has recorded for Live From Lincoln Center, many contemporary ensembles, and even The Village People.

-West of the Hudson, Rick plays with Phil in the Little Big Band and Festival Orchestra, JARO, the Gaptime Ensemble, the Dixie Gents, Eric Doney, the Tony Gairo/Gary Rissmiller Big Band, Zen for Primates, and teaches at Lafayette College.
+West of the Hudson, Rick played in the Little Big Band and Festival Orchestra with Phil Woods, JARO, the Gaptime Ensemble, the Dixie Gents, Eric Doney, the Tony Gairo/Gary Rissmiller Big Band, Zen for Primates, and taught at Lafayette College.

-Rick has always been an active community member; he has been a board member of Children and Youth, and The General Authority, and served on the Borough Council of Delaware Water Gap for 12 years (many as President), as well as currently staying active in COTA.
-He has a wonderful extended family and makes his home in South Stroudsburg – just over the hill from the Gap.
+Rick was always an active community member; he had been a board member of Children and Youth, and The General Authority, and served on the Borough Council of Delaware Water Gap for 12 years (many as President), as well as staying active in COTA.
+He has a wonderful extended family and made his home in South Stroudsburg – just over the hill from the Gap.
 Chamberlain passed in March of 2015, and the camp continues to honor his legacy and love of jazz.